National Confidential Inquiry into Suicide and Homicide by People with Mental Illness

 Report describing the development of a framework for assessing the quality of risk assessment prior to suicide and homicide.
 In around one third of a sample of Inquiry suicide and homicides the quality of prior risk assessment was considered not satisfactory.

 Download report (PDF, 397KB); download vignettes (PDF, 101KB)

 NATIONAL CONFIDENTIAL INQUIRY - ANNUAL REPORT 2013

 The findings from our core research programme providing an in-depth analysis of the changing patterns and risk factors behind cases of suicide and homicide by people in contact with mental health services and of cases of sudden unexplained death amongst psychiatric in-patents.

 Annual report 2013 (PDF, 6,763KB)

 Our research papers focus on specific issues across a wide range of topics and discuss the clinical implications of our findings.
+See our publications section.

 Our toolkits help health professionals and managers apply the Inquiry’s research findings as they improve service safety and reduce risk.

 - Safer Services.
 A toolkit for patient safety review.
 Available here